 Once you’ve paid down as much of your existing balances as possible, you’ll need to wait until each account’s statement period ends.
 Once each account’s statement period is over, its new statement balance will be reported to the major consumer credit bureaus, and the new balances will then be reflected in your credit score.

 Also, note that your statement balances are always reported to the credit bureaus as debt, even if you eventually avoid interest charges by paying it in full.
 So if you currently have a high account balance, it can make sense to reduce that by making a payment before your account’s statement period ends.
 If you do this, you can have a smaller statement balance reported — or none at all — which can help your credit score.

 Other ways to improve your credit score will take more time.
 The most important factor in your credit score is your payment history, so you should do everything possible to make your payments on time.
 The easiest way to do this is to configure your accounts to be paid automatically, which is a feature that nearly every credit card issuer offers.

 You should also take the time to review your credit reports and look for any errors or fraudulently opened accounts.
 By disputing inaccurate negative information on your credit reports, you can also improve your credit.

 The American Express Gold Card can be a valuable addition to your wallet, but only if your application is approved.
-By understanding approximately how high your credit score needs to be for approval, and what you can do if your application isn’t initially approved, you can decide if it makes sense for you to apply for this card.
+By understanding approximately what credit score is needed for the Amex Gold — and what you can do if your application isn’t initially approved — you can decide if it makes sense for you to apply for this card.